-Over 13,000 students applied to the Graduate Research Fellowship Program (GRFP) from the National Science Foundation (NSF), but only 2,000 succeeded.
+Over 13,000 students applied to the Graduate Research Fellowship Program (GRFP) from the National Science Foundation (NSF), but only 2,000 succeeded in receiving an award.
 Candace Benjamin, UT Dallas PhD student and “super scientist” in the Gassensmith Lab, shines among those winners.
 Candace will receive three years of financial support towards a research-based masters or doctoral degree in science and engineering.
 We had a few questions for Candace about this impressive achievement:

 Can you tell us a bit about the process for applying to the GRFP?